InstantiatedHeartbreak/InstantiatedHeartbreak/README.md

 ## Marc Stremciuc
 I'm Marc.
-I am a student, and passionate about making great software for use in libraries.
+I am a student, and passionate about making great software for use in learning & libraries.
 I also do other things:

 - Currently working on a [Goodreads-Style Service](https://github.com/BloomTechBackend/bd_lbc_marcstremciuc)
 - My LinkedIn is here: https://www.linkedin.com/in/marc-stremciuc/